⭐️Independent Bookshops’ Book of the Month, June 2022

 MEDIUM LENGTH BIO

 A. M. Dassu has used her publishing deal advances for her debut middle grade novel Boy, Everywhere to assist Syrian refugees in her city and set up a grant to support an unpublished refugee or immigrant writer.
-It will be published in the UK and Commonwealth in October 2020 and in April 2021 in the US.
+It was published in the UK and Commonwealth in October 2020 and in April 2021 in the US.
 When she isn’t battling emails or writing, she mentors aspiring authors and loves to shout about other people’s books.
 You can find her on Twitter @a_reflective and Instagram@a.m.dassu or at amdassu.com

 LONG DETAILED BIO WITH PAST EXPERIENCE AND CHARITY/VOLUNTARY WORK INFO

 A. M. Dassu was born and raised in the heart of England.
-She is a freelance writer of both fiction and non-fiction books, a magistrate and a director at Inclusive Minds, a unique organisation that provides services and expertise for authors and illustrators, publishing professionals, editors, librarians and teachers who are passionate about inclusion, diversity, equality and accessibility in children’s literature.
+She is an award winning freelance writer of both fiction and non-fiction books, a magistrate and a director at Inclusive Minds, a unique organisation that provides services and expertise for authors and illustrators, publishing professionals, editors, librarians and teachers who are passionate about inclusion, diversity, equality and accessibility in children’s literature.
 She is an active member of the Society of Children’s Book Writers and Illustrators and the deputy editor for SCBWI-BI’s Words & Pictures magazine.
 She is also a mentor for the Write Mentor Sparks Programme and has helped authors on their journey to securing an agent and is one of the lead authors in The National Literacy Trust’s Connecting Stories campaign, which aims to help inspire a love of reading and writing in children and young people.
 She is also a patron of The Other Side of Hope, a literary magazine, edited by immigrants and refugees which serves to celebrate the refugee and immigrant communities worldwide, and a Society of Author’s Children’s Writers and Illustrators Group committee member.
 Her previous work experience includes project management, marketing and some editorial work at Reader’s Digest.